chipsi007/wufuc/README.md

 > Enabled detection of processor generation and hardware support when PC tries to scan or download updates through Windows Update.

 These updates marked the implementation of a [policy change](https://blogs.windows.com/windowsexperience/2016/01/15/windows-10-embracing-silicon-innovation/) they announced some time ago, where Microsoft stated that they would not be supporting Windows 7 or 8.1 on next-gen Intel, AMD and Qualcomm processors.

-It was essentially a big middle finger to anyone who decides to not "upgrade" to the steaming pile of :poop: known as Windows 10.
-Especially considering the extended support periods for Windows 7 and 8.1 won't be ending until January 4, 2020 and January 10, 2023 respectively.
+It was essentially a big middle finger to anyone who decides to not "upgrade" to the steaming pile of :shit: known as Windows 10, especially considering the extended support periods for Windows 7 and 8.1 won't be ending until January 4, 2020 and January 10, 2023 respectively.

-There have even been people with older Intel and AMD systems who have been locked out of Windows Update because of these updates (see [#7](../../issues/7) and [this](https://answers.microsoft.com/en-us/windows/forum/windows8_1-update/amd-carrizo-ddr4-unsupported-hardware-message-on/f3fb2326-f413-41c9-a24b-7c14e6d51b0c?tab=question&status=AllReplies)).
+This has even affected people with older Intel and AMD processors!
+I've received user reports of the [Intel Atom Z530](../../issues/7), [Intel Core i5-M 560](../../issues/23), [Intel Core i5-4300M](../../issues/24), [Intel Atom D525](../../issues/34), and [AMD FX-8350](../../issues/32) all being blocked from receiving updates.

 ## Bad Microsoft!